Ttcao/ttcao.github.io/blog/01/first-six-weeks.md

-Pre-work, Javascript, Tic tac toe, Ruby, Codr

-- how you grew an interest in web development
-- pre-work
-- javascript and then tic tac toe
-- ruby and then Codr

 # First six weeks of life as a web developer

 I have recently completed the first six weeks of my 12 week web development course at General Assembly.
 I thought it would be a good opportunity for me to reflect on my experiences to date!